Miko-Takanen/TheItsNormalClicker/README.md

 - If there are problems.
 Contact me on here or discord:

 ***.kisurepo_kristalli.***
+##### I recommend contacting me on discord as i'm more active there.
+---
 # Changelogs:
 V: 1.0 1st Creation
 --
 - Got the program to run with simple code
 - First Pieces of code done
 ---
-V: 1.1 Organization Update
+V: 1.0.1 | 1.1 Organization Update
 --
 - Added changing captions
 - Added TwCenMt Font to texts
-- Nicely Organized code
+- Nicely organized code
 - New BG code and look
 ---
 V: 1.2 Code Enlargement Update